Malaika Arora Opens Up About Love, Says Everybody Deserves A Second Chance

 In an interview with IANS, Malaika expressed that second chances in love are viewed as taboo.
 "It is a taboo is because there are a lot of situations and issues that need to be tackled in our country, though I think the issue needs to be looked at with an open mind," she said.

-"It Is Important To Be Inclusive"
+'It Is Important To Be Inclusive'

 "A little more sensitivity (is needed), as opposed to being harsh and callous and negative towards things.
 I think it is important to be inclusive.
 When I talk of second chances, I'm thinking of making the most of second chances.
 I think everybody should be given a second chance," she added.